Watersfall/cloc/README.md

     - Improve functionality of the production UI
     - Improve functionality of the research screen
     - Detailed resource gain UI
+- Ability to adjust the size of your airforce and navy

 Idea List:
 -